Tell the City of Kitchener you support a multi-use path – but not at the cost of the heritage trees and community space that we all treasure.

 This would require the removal of green space including dedicated trees planted in memory of community members, and disrupt the root system of a century-old oak tree.
 It would also require the removal of portions of the garden’s original stonework.

-This route puts both the heritage of the gardens and the safety of visitors, staff, and volunteers at risk.
-Key concerns include:
+This route put both the heritage of the gardens and the safety of visitors, staff, and volunteers at risk.
+Key concerns included:

 Safety risks: This route would decrease the boulevard space between Floral Crescent and the Rockery – Rockway’s well known heritage rock garden.
 This boulevard area is frequently used by Rockway Gardens staff and volunteers for essential garden maintenance.
 It’s also a space that’s popular for weddings, prom and wedding photos, and leisurly strolls, as the Rockery is a unique and beautiful backdrop.
 The proposed multi-use path would significantly shorten the boulevard space.
 Having fast-moving bikes, e-bikes, and e-scooters in a space where people are often moving slowly or distracted by other tasks would create unsafe conditions for visitors, staff, volunteers, and users of the multi-use path.
 It’s easy to imagine a distracted photographer backing into a fast-moving e-bike in this space.